databonanza/kud/README.md

 A set of helper scripts and Helm values files to standup a local Kubernetes clusters based on K0s.

 ## Background
-As I've been learning Kubernetes, I've been using k0s to teach myself the various components.
-As a security professional by day, I wanted to align my deployments with what I think are good practices around security, access, etc. **At this stage, it may be incorrect.
-I am still learning.** As such, this will continue to evolve as I learn more.
+I've been using k0s to teach myself the various components.
+I wanted to align my deployments with what I think are good practices around security, access, etc.
+**At this stage, it may be incorrect.
+I am still learning.**
+As such, this will continue to evolve as I learn more.

 ## Requirements
 ### *(and, let's be honest, a couple limitations)*